sara-nl/owncloud-dtn-plugin/README.md

 ## <span id="services">Services</span>

-The app has 2 REST services running, ConfigProvider and Notification
+The app has 2 REST services running, ConfigProvider and Notification.
+It is with these 2 services that the

 ### <span id="configprovider">ConfigProvider</span>
 This service provides user data path information, ie. the path where files of a user are stored relative to the ownCloud data directory (as set in ownCloud config.php).